 Charismatic theology has ten basic elements.
 Many are in common with other Christian belief systems but have additional requirements.
 The first element is a Personal Belief in Jesus, similar to most other Christian theologies.
+Charismatics believe that true-believers also receive the Holy Spirit.
 Second is the belief of the Power of the Holy Spirit, given to believers at the moment they accept Christ.
 The Holy Spirit is the all-powerful link to God, available to all believers.
 The third element is True Worship, a higher level of worship available only to those who are believers.
 The fourth element is Prayer.
 A charismatic believes that believers pray through the Holy Spirit to God.
 Since the Holy Spirit is perfect, their prayers will also be perfect and always heard and answered.
 The fifth element of charismatic theology is the one most relevant to the topic of Apostleship, the Sign of Gifts.
 Charismatics believe that not only are all of the New Testament spiritual gifts present today, they are a requirement of any successful body of believers.
-Often the most discussed gifts are speaking in tongues and healing, but all others are also present and required.
+The most discussed gifts are speaking in tongues and healing, but all others are also present and required.

 New Revelations is the sixth element of the movement.
 All believers can hear God directly through the Holy Spirit and are given direct and personal revelations from God.
-This element of belief is not limited to leaders or others called to specific offices in the church.
 Studying and understanding the Bible is the seventh element.
 A belief in modern Demonic Activity is the eighth element.
 Anticipation in the Coming of Christ is the ninth element.
 Personal Evangelism is the tenth element.

 REVIEW OF SELECT CHARISMATIC THEOLOGIANS AND THEIR TEACHINGS ON THE OFFICE OF APOSTLE